-Free Health Clinics Charlotte, NC.
+Free and low-cost Health Clinics in Charlotte, NC.
 Free clinics support low-income, and disadvantaged families and singles that do not have health care coverage.
-If you need to see a doctor, you can visit a Charlotte community health clinic for free, or for a small fee, depending on your income.
+If you need to see a doctor, you can visit a free Charlotte community health clinic, or for a small fee, depending on your income.
 Free clinics, healthcare, and free planned parenthood services can be found in hospitals and well as government buildings throughout the Capital City.

 Free Charlotte clinics cover, a range of medical, STD testing, planned parenthood, vision, free dental, and behavioral health services to the community.
 Those who attend free health clinics can get free or low-cost health care.
 Call your local hospital to find out how to sign up for the sliding scale program.